smuellerDD/leancrypto/README.fips.md

 ACVP-Testing is provided with the [ACVP-Parser](https://github.com/smuellerDD/acvpparser).
 This parser offers the testing of the user space as well as the kernel space variant of leancrypto.

 The mentioned ACVP-Parser was used to obtain all certificates listed on the [leancrypto CAVP website](https://leancrypto.org/leancrypto/cavp_certificates).

+## Random Notes

+ECDH 25519 is compiled as part of the FIPS module, but is non-approved.
+This is considered acceptable because the algorithm is not available via an API.
+Instead, the algorithm is used as part of the hybrid ML-KEM which use it as follows: Hybrid ML-KEM performs an SP800-108 KDF (KMAC256) using the concatenated output of ML-KEM and ECDH 25519 to generate the final shared secret.
+This is approved as per SP800-56C rev 2 chapter 2.